-Other books by this author that I've reviewed include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Proven Guilty, White Night, Small Favor, Shadowed Souls.
+Other books by this author which I have reviewed include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Proven Guilty, White Night, Small Favor, Shadowed Souls

 Fifth in The Dresden Files urban fantasy series revolving around Harry Dresden, a wizard private investigator and world saver.
 If you’re interested, there is a chronological listing of the The Dresden Files books on my website.